petershin/liferay-learn/docs/courses/latest/en/commerce-architect/customizing-the-b2b-experience/creating-order-types-for-bulk-and-regular-orders.md

 ## Configuring the new Discount

-This only creates a 10% discount but it is eligible to all orders.
+This only creates a 10% discount, but it is eligible to all orders.
 You must configure it so that it applies to only bulk orders.
 To avoid users creating bulk orders without actually having the cart total beyond a certain amount, you must also set up a rule for the discount.

 1. Under the Rules section, click *Add* (![Add](../../images/icon-add.png)) and enter the following information: